Baron Zemo: Heinrich Zemo and Helmut Zemo

 Heinrich then formed the original Masters of Evil to serve as an evil version of the Avengers; the other founding members included the villainous Black Knight, the Melter, and the Radioactive Man who were gathered by his pilot.
 He tried to have Adhesive X spread over New York, but the Teen Brigade seized Zemo's pilot, preventing him from speaking, then tied him up to stop him causing trouble.
 They switched the adhesive with the remover made by Paste-Pot Pete.
 Zemo used his sceptre's hypno-ray on the Teen Brigade, placing them under his control.

 In his final battle with Captain America, Captain America used his shield to deflect the Sun's rays and cause Zemo to shoot blindly.
 His ray gun's shot hit a rock, starting an avalanche that killed him, and Captain America felt that Bucky's death had finally been avenged.

 The 13th Baron Zemo, Helmut J. Zemo, the son of Heinrich Zemo, then followed in his father's footsteps, battling Captain America many times to avenge the killing of his father.
 Helmut was then responsible for bringing back the Masters of Evil and then forming the Thunderbolts.
-He still remains the current Baron Zemo.

 Other versions

 Avataars: Covenant of the Shield

-The Avataars: Covenant of the Shield miniseries, set in a sword and sorcery version of the Marvel Universe, features an alternate version of Baron Zemo named Dreadlord.
-He was previously Zymo of Z'axis, a general who fought in the Worldwar.
-When Z'axis lost the war, Zymo adopted a new identity – and swore that he would not remove his hood until Z'axis triumphed once again.
+Dreadlord, a character based on Baron Zemo, appears in Avataars: Covenant of the Shield.
+This version is Zymo, a general and leading member of Z'axis who fought in the Worldwar.
+When Z'axis lost the war, Zymo adopted a new identity and swore that he would not remove his hood until Z'axis triumphed once again.

-JLA/Avengers

-Baron Zemo and the Masters of Evil are seen among the enthralled villains defending Krona's stronghold.